-- complexity of needs are such that a multi-agency approach to assessing that need and planning provision is required. - Following Statutory Assessment, an EHC plan will be provided by Norfolk County Council if it is decided that the needs of the individual are not able to be met by support that is ordinarily available. - EHC plans are kept as part of the pupil's formal record and they are reviewed at least once a year by staff, parents and the pupil.
+- If a pupil has significant difficulties, they may undergo a Statutory Assessment Process to request an EHC plan.
+This request will be made where the complexity of needs are such that a multi-agency approach to assessing that need and planning provision is required. - Following Statutory Assessment, an EHC plan will be provided by Norfolk County Council if it is decided that the needs of the individual are not able to be met by support that is ordinarily available. - EHC plans are kept as part of the pupil's formal record and they are reviewed at least once a year by staff, parents and the pupil.
 The Annual Review of EHC plans enables provision to be evaluated and adjusted accordingly.